Caring for Your Dry Wear

 - Brush socks and shorts or pants clean of debris before entering a dry suit.

 - Always wear shoes over your dry suit socks.
 Do NOT walk around in dry suit socks without shoes.
+For extra protection, neoprene socks can be used, however, you may need to opt for larger shoes.

 - Do not expose any part of the dry wear to sunscreen, insect repellent, or oils.
 This contamination leads to premature fabric and latex failure.
+Learn more about the specifics of gasket care here.

 - After use in saltwater, rinse dry wear in freshwater.